+When the proposed study involves animals, the applicant is required to submit a summary describing the animal research that will be conducted.
 Applicants should not submit a verbatim replica of the protocol(s) to be submitted to the IACUC as the Animal Research Plan.
 The Animal Research Plan should address the following points for each proposed animal study:

-- Briefly describe the research objective(s) of the animal study.
-Explain how and why the proposed animal species, strain, and model(s) are appropriate for addressing the scientific objectives and, where appropriate, the study's relevance to human biology.
-If companion animals are proposed, provide the source of the animals. - Summarize the procedures to be conducted.
-Describe how the study will be controlled.
-Describe the interventions to minimize discomfort, distress, pain, and injury. - Describe the randomization and blinding procedures for the study, and any other measures to be taken to minimize the effects of subjective bias during animal treatment and assessment of results.
-If randomization and/or blinding will not be utilized, provide justification. - Provide a sample size estimate for each study arm and the method by which it was derived, including power analysis calculations. - Describe how data will be handled, including rules for stopping data collection, criteria for inclusion and exclusion of data, how outliers will be defined and handled, statistical methods for data analysis, and identification of the primary endpoint(s). - Describe how data will be reported and how it will be assured that the documentation will support a regulatory filing with the U.S. Food and Drug Administration (FDA), if applicable. - Attachment 9: Data Management (if applicable; required for all studies using human anatomical substances) (no page limit): Upload as "Data_Manage.pdf".
-The Data Management attachment should include the components listed below. - Data Management: Describe all methods used for data collection to include the following: - Confidentiality: - Explain measures taken to protect the privacy of study human subjects and maintain confidentiality of study data.
-Strategies to protect the privacy and confidentiality of study records, particularly those containing identifying information, should be addressed.
+Briefly describe the research objective(s) of the animal study.
+Explain how and why the animal species, strain, and model(s) being used can address the scientific objectives and, where appropriate, the study's relevance to human biology.

+- Summarize the procedures to be conducted.
+Describe how the study will be controlled. - Describe the randomization and blinding procedures for the study, and any other measures to be taken to minimize the effects of subjective bias during animal treatment and assessment of results.
+If randomization and/or blinding will not be utilized, provide justification. - Provide a sample size estimate for each study arm and the method by which it was derived, including power analysis calculations. - Describe how data will be handled, including rules for stopping data collection, criteria for inclusion and exclusion of data, how outliers will be defined and handled, statistical methods for data analysis, and identification of the primary endpoint(s). - Describe how data will be reported and how it will be assured that the documentation will support a regulatory filing with the Food and Drug Administration (FDA), if applicable. - Attachment 9: Data Management (if applicable; required for all studies using human anatomical substances) (no page limit): Upload as "Data_Manage.pdf".
+The Data Management attachment should include the components listed below. - Data Management: Describe all methods used for data collection to include the following: